 A hunting safari in South Africa is sure to be a thrilling experience, whether you are interested in the Big Five or in plains game hunting.
 We have the experience and infrastructure to make your African hunting safari a memorable one.

 In South Africa, we offer hunting safaris in the Bushveld, the Lowveld, Free State, and Kalahari.
 We can also customize hunting safaris to Namibia, Botswana, Zimbabwe and Mozambique.
-The camps and lodges we use range from very comfortable to luxurious with all modern amenities available.

 On our custom African hunting safaris, we charge a daily rate and then an additional cost per trophy animal taken.
 The duration of the safari as well as the number of trophies are determined by the hunter who has requested the custom hunt.